drg407/appium.android.boilerplate/README.md

 ## Page Objects

 Page Objects are abstractions for the UI elements that you interact with in your tests.
-You can create getter functions for each element that you need to access.
+You can create `@FindBy` annotations for each element that you need to access.
 You can create convenient methods like `clickViewsButton()` which allow you to write more concise tests.

 ### `src/test/java/appium/android/boilerplate/pages/APIDemos.java`